David Bruce Smith: Grateful American Book Prize

+Past winners

-The inaugural winner, announced at President Lincoln's Cottage in Washington, was Kathy Cannon Wiechman for her Civil War novel, Like a River.
+2015 - Kathy Cannon Wiechman for her Civil War novel, Like a River, presented at President Lincoln's Cottage at the Soldiers' Home.
 It was the author's first book.
-2015 Honorable Mentions were Michaela MacColl's The Revelation of Louisa May and Darlene Beck Jacobson's Wheels of Change.
+Honorable mentions were Michaela MacColl's The Revelation of Louisa May and Darlene Beck Jacobson's Wheels of Change.

-2016's Grateful American Book Prize was presented to Chris Stevenson at the Library of Congress for his Revolutionary War novel, The Drum of Destiny.

-"Honorable Mentions" went to Michaela MacColl's and Rosemary Nichols's, Freedom's Price, and Laura Amy Schlitz's, The Hired Girl.
+2016 - Chris Stevenson, presented at the Library of Congress for his Revolutionary War novel, The Drum of Destiny.
+Honorable mentions went to Michaela MacColl's and Rosemary Nichols's, Freedom's Price, and Laura Amy Schlitz's, The Hired Girl.

-2017's Grateful American Book Prize was given to Margot Lee Shetterly at Washington, DC's National Archives for Hidden Figures, a true story of four African American women, hired by NASA in the mid-twentieth century, to be "human" computers.
-"Honorable Mentions" went to Jennifer Latham for Dreamland Burning, and Edward Cody Huddleston's, The Story of John Quincy Adams 250 Years After His Birth.
+2017 - Margot Lee Shetterly, presented at the National Archives Building for Hidden Figures, a true story of four African American women, hired by NASA in the mid-twentieth century, to be "human" computers.
+Honorable mentions went to Jennifer Latham for Dreamland Burning, and Edward Cody Huddleston's, The Story of John Quincy Adams 250 Years After His Birth.

-2018's Grateful American Book Prize was given to L. M. Elliott at the Society of the Cincinnati for the Cold War-themed, Suspect Red.
+2018 - L. M. Elliott, presented at the Society of the Cincinnati for the Cold War-themed, Suspect Red.
 A double-winner, she also received one of the two "Honorable Mentions" for Hamilton and Peggy!
 A Revolutionary Friendship; the other was presented to Teri Kanefield for Andrew Jackson: The History of America.

-2019's Grateful American Book Prize was presented to Sonia Sotomayor at the Corcoran School of the Arts and Design, Washington, DC, for her memoir, The Beloved World of Sonia Sotomayor.
+2019 - Sonia Sotomayor, presented at the Corcoran School of the Arts and Design, Washington, DC, for her memoir, The Beloved World of Sonia Sotomayor.
 “Honorable Mentions" went to Henry Louis Gates Jr., and Tonya Bolden for Dark Sky Rising: Reconstruction And The Dawning Of Jim Crow, and to Mike Winchell for The Electric War: Edison, Tesla, Westinghouse, and the Race To Light The World.

-2020’s Grateful American Book Prize was presented, virtually, to Sharon Robinson, for Child of the Dream: A Memoir of 1963.
+2020 - Sharon Robinson, for Child of the Dream: A Memoir of 1963, presented virtually.
 "Honorable Mentions" went to Alan Gratz for "Allies," and Larry Dane Brimmer for Accused!
 The Trials of the Scottsboro Boys: Lies, Prejudice, and the Fourteenth Amendment.

-2021's Grateful American Book Prize was given virtually to Alan Gratz for Ground Zero: A Novel of 9/11, while "Honorable Mentions" went to Chris Stevenson's The Cannon of Courage: Gabriel Cooper & the Noble Train of Artillery, and Michaela MacColl's View From Pagoda Hill.
+2021 - Alan Gratz for Ground Zero: A Novel of 9/11, presented virtually.
+Honorable Mentions went to Chris Stevenson's The Cannon of Courage: Gabriel Cooper & the Noble Train of Artillery, and Michaela MacColl's View From Pagoda Hill.

-2022's Grateful American Book Prize was presented at the Perry Belmont House, in Washington DC, to Michelle Coles for her debut novel, Black Was the Ink, while "Honorable Mentions" went to Gail Jarrow for Ambushed!
+2022 - Michelle Coles for her debut novel, Black Was the Ink, presented virtually.
+Honorable mentions went to Gail Jarrow for Ambushed!
 The Assassination Plot Against President Garfield, and Tonya Bolden for Speak Up!
 Speak Out!: The Extraordinary Life of Fighting Shirley Chisholm.

-2023's Grateful American Book Award was presented at Washington DC's Warner Theater to Lynn Ng Quezon for her debut novel, "Mattie and the Machine," while Honorable Mentions went to Sheila Turnage for her mystery, "Island of Spies," and Sara Latta's biography, "I Could Not Do Otherwise: The Remarkable Life of Dr. Mary Edwards Walker."
+2023 - Lynn Ng Quezon for her debut novel, "Mattie and the Machine," presented at the Warner Theater.
+Honorable mentions went to Sheila Turnage for her mystery, "Island of Spies," and Sara Latta's biography, "I Could Not Do Otherwise: The Remarkable Life of Dr. Mary Edwards Walker."